Learning Off-Policy with Online Planning: Learning Off-Policy with Online Planning

 \section{Learning Off-Policy with Online Planning}

-We propose Learning Off-Policy with Online Planning (LOOP) as a framework of using H-step lookahead policies that combines online trajectory optimization with model-free off-policy reinforcement learning.
+We propose Learning Off-Policy with Online Planning (LOOP) as a framework of using H-step lookahead policies that combines online trajectory optimization with model-free off-policy RL (Figure~\ref{fig:loop_overview}).
 We use the replay buffer to learn a dynamics model and a value function using an off-policy algorithm.
-The H-step lookahead policy (Eqn.~\ref{eq:H-step_objective}) generates rollouts using the dynamics model with a terminal value function and selects the best action for execution; this is done both during execution and evaluation.
+The H-step lookahead policy (Eqn.~\ref{eq:H-step_objective}) generates rollouts using the dynamics model with a terminal value function and selects the best action for execution.
 The underlying off-policy algorithm is boosted by the H-step lookahead which improves the performance of the policy during both exploration and evaluation.
 From another perspective, the underlying model-based trajectory optimization is improved using a terminal value function for reasoning about future returns.
 In this section, we discuss the Actor Divergence issue in the LOOP framework and introduce additional applications and instantiations of LOOP for offline RL and safe RL.